sfepy/sfepy/doc/tutorial.rst

   * Discussion of discretization and meshing

 It is planned to have an example based on the Poisson's equation here.
-For now, please refer to the wikipedia page at http://en.wikipedia.org/wiki/Finite_element_method for a basic description of the Finite Element Method.
+For now, please refer to the wikipedia page `Finite Element Method`_ for a basic description of this method.

 Basic notions
 -------------